takawaji/EasySanskrit/README.md

 - English (US)
 - German

-The input rules are the same for all supported keyboard layouts.
+The input rules are the same for all tested keyboard layouts.
 However, the physical key positions and key combinations required to enter symbols such as `~`, `^`, `|`, and `=` may differ depending on the keyboard layout.

 ## License
 MIT License